lehai051092/swagger-html-generate/README.md

-# NETSHOP Payment API Swagger Demo
+# Review Payment API Swagger Demo

-This project provides a simple Node.js application to serve the Swagger UI for the NETSHOP Payment API, which includes endpoints for validating, activating, updating, and re-reviewing payment registration status with pub/sub and Bongo integration.
+This project provides a simple Node.js application to serve the Swagger UI for the Review Payment API, which includes endpoints for validating, activating, updating, and re-reviewing payment registration status with pub/sub and Bongo integration.

 ## Prerequisites